Skip to content

 Important

-Kids Mode Impact: When Kids Mode is enabled, the BIOS download screen is hidden.
-See Settings Reference to learn how to temporarily or permanently disable Kids Mode.
+Kid Mode Impact: When Kid Mode is enabled, the BIOS download screen is hidden.
+See Settings Reference to learn how to temporarily or permanently disable Kid Mode.

 Grout preview, BIOS download